webpro-nl/knip/README.md

 }
 ```

 Use `npm run knip` to analyze the project and output unused files, dependencies and exports.
+Knip works just fine with
+`yarn` or `pnpm` as well.

 ## Command-line options